 Get gum out of hair

-Check out these genius uses for hand sanitizer you’ll wish you knew before.
+Check out these 18 clever cornstarch hacks you’ll wish you knew sooner.

 Use butter to treat dry hair